ppuckdee/DSC232R_DataExploration/README.md

 **Compare PCA results to the full feature set** to see whether dimensionality reduction helped or hurt performance.

-**Try other models** such as Random Forest, Gradient-Boosted Trees, or K-Means on the PCA features.

 ### Speedup Analysis